joruof/imviz/README.md

 ## Installation

-OpenGL libraries and GLEW are mandatory dependencies and are expected to be installed on the system.
+OpenGL libraries, GLFW, and GLEW are mandatory dependencies and are expected to be installed on the system.

-On Ubuntu 20.04 OpenGL libraries are already installed and GLEW can be installed with:
+On Ubuntu 20.04 OpenGL libraries are already installed and GLFW, GLEW can be installed with:

 ```
+sudo apt-get install -y libglfw3-dev
 sudo apt-get install -y libglew-dev
 ```